4G technology allows us download content at superfast speeds and has transformed our handsets into complete entertainment hubs.

 4G is so quick that when exploited fully it is can match the fastest fibre-optic home broadband connections in the speed stakes.

 What does 4G mean?

-The term 4G stands for ‘fourth generation’ and refers to mobile network technology that enables mobile phones to connect to the internet faster than ever before.
+The term 4G stands for ‘fourth generation’ and refers to mobile network technology that enables 4G compatible phones to connect to the internet faster than ever before.

 In the UK, 4G launched in 2012.
 Right now, the number of smartphone users who use 4G is dwarfed by its forerunner 3G.
 However, expect that to change in years to come as 4G contracts fall in price and the reach of 4G networks extends further across the UK.

 What's the difference between 3G and 4G?